aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/README.md

 ## Solutions

 - [SRA Bedrock Organizations Solution](./bedrock_org/)
-This solution provides an automated framework for deploying Bedrock organizational security controls.
+This solution provides an automated framework for deploying Bedrock organizational safeguards.

 - [SRA Bedrock Guardrails Solution](./bedrock_guardrails/)
 This solution provides an automated framework for deploying Bedrock guardrails across multiple AWS accounts and regions in an organization.